 JUAN GONZALEZ: “Red alert: Our national security is being outsourced.
 The most intriguing secrets of the 'war on terror' have nothing to do with al-Qaeda and its fellow travelers.
 They’re about the mammoth private spying industry that all but runs U.S. intelligence operations today. … The private spy industry has succeeded where no foreign government has: It has penetrated the CIA and is running the show.”

-Those are the opening lines to a recent article in the Washington Post by R.J.
+Those are the opening lines to a recent article in The Washington Post by R.J.
 Hillhouse, a blogger and novelist who closely tracks the privatization of the nation’s intelligence agencies.
-According to Hillhouse, more than 50% of the National Clandestine Service has been outsourced to private firms, such as Abraxas, Booz Allen Hamilton, Lockheed Martin and Raytheon.
+According to Hillhouse, more than 50 percent of the National Clandestine Service has been outsourced to private firms, such as Abraxas, Booz Allen Hamilton, Lockheed Martin and Raytheon.

 Now Hillhouse has exposed that the reach of these corporations has extended into the Oval Office.
 Private companies are now heavily involved in creating the analytical products that underlie the nation’s most important and most sensitive national security document: the President’s Daily Brief.
 And there appears to be few safeguards from preventing corporations from inserting items favorable to themselves or to their clients into the President’s Daily Brief in order to influence the country’s national security agenda.

 R.J.
 Hillhouse joins us now from Tulsa, Oklahoma.
 She has written extensively about outsourcing of the war on terror in her blog, thespywhobilledme.com.
 She has also just published a novel called Outsourced.
 We welcome you to Democracy Now!, R.J.
 Hillhouse.
 First, talk about this exposé, what you found.